mjtechguy/wireguard-site-to-site/README.md

 # Wireguard Site-to-Site VPN

-This guide will show you how to connect two (or more) networks to each other via standard Linux machines and Wireguard VPN.
+This guide will show you how to connect two (or more) networks (not just clients) to each other via standard Linux machines and Wireguard VPN.

 The goal of this guide is to: